Outpatient Care for

 Personalized treatment plans

-Our personalized treatment approach is based in Family-Based Treatment or Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.
+Our personalized treatment approach is based in Family-Based Treatment (FBT) or Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 We design a treatment plan to address your needs, using best practices in the field of eating disorders treatment.
 Your outpatient treatment plan may include:

 - Individual therapy for one-on-one sessions with a therapist who specializes in eating disorders and associated health complications